ShinsukeSakai0321/PyMLCA/README.md

 print('Calculation of sensitivity matrix for environmental load:',loadName[i]) print(dp.rbld.mlca.Smat(i))
 ```
 Example for reliability based design for LCA in sandwich packages is written in 'Example.md'.
-Please trExample for reliability based design for LCA in sandwich packagesy and check it.
+Please try an example for reliability based design for LCA in sandwich packagesy and check it.

 ### File details
 |file |description |